 DEFINITIONS

 CATEGORY: A group of employees who have been selected and appointed under the Merit Commission system.
-There are currently three categories: Law Enforcement Officer, Corrections Deputy, and Public Safety Deputy.
+There are currently three categories: Law Enforcement Deputy, Corrections Deputy, and Public Safety Deputy.
 A category may consist of one or more ranks.

 CLASSIFICATION: The term used to describe the grouping of like positions, the assignment of a title and/or paramilitary rank, the assignment of a category, and the assignment of the appropriate grade and salary range on the Public Safety pay plan.
-The classification of any position is made after evaluation of written tasks and objectives and may include a review of that position in relation to other positions in the Sheriff’s Office or UPD.
+The classification of any position is made after evaluation of written tasks, objectives, and may include a review of that position in relation to other positions in the Sheriff’s Office.

 CLASSIFICATION PLAN: Consists of all positions covered by the Merit Commission including ranks, career ladder, specialist positions and their interrelationships.